History of Expressionist Painting (1880-1930)

 As a result of such stimulus he evolved a style of decorative art which for the most part abandoned two-dimensional illusionist techniques in order to portray experience.
 At Pont-Aven, he and Emile Bernard (1868-1941) developed two techniques, Synthetism (c.1888-94) and Cloisonnism (c.1888-94), in which colour is applied flatly (that is, with few shaded areas or any type of 3-D modelling) carefully adhering to the area of the image depicted, and is held together by means of heavily-drawn contours, in the style of stained glass.
 A flatness and rhythmically decorative drawing style were the active elements, as well as Gauguin's conviction (not unlike Kandinsky and Kupka) that the colour tone harmonies in painting had their counterpart in the harmonies of music.
 Hence this regard for the psychological significance of colour which made it possible to hint at a meaning without the need for a 'literary' description.
 (Gauguin's reputation benefited significantly from his important retrospective, held in 1906 at the Salon d'Automne in Paris.)

 Vincent Van Gogh (1853-90) had been introduced to both Seurat and Gauguin in 1886 by his brother Theo.
 He owed them much fundamental knowledge about the expressive power of pure colour and line.
 Nevertheless his point of departure was not one of artistic calculation but of existential need.
 For Van Gogh, painting proved the only possibile way of expressing his ecstatic love for man and for things.
 He exposed himself directly to communion with objects, in order to penetrate the dazzle of the external world and the hell of another reality, one discovered in the most intense agitation.
 This message is conveyed through the heightened tone of his blazing colours and dynamic brush-work like tongues of flame, whose spontaneous strokes are a direct reflection of the artist's mental condition.
 Van Gogh's compulsion to surrender himself unprotected to the world in order to experience its truth, consumed his strength in a short space of years.
 The way he chose to create art - as an answer to existential anguish, and to sacrifice his life when the tension grew unbearable - became a tragically exemplary fate for those artists who sought to unify life and art in the decade that followed.
+See his extraordinary gestural style of expressionist painting at the Van Gogh Museum in Amsterdam and at the Kroller-Muller Museum in Otterlo.

 The conclusions which the Fauvist painters advanced in 1905 had evolved slowly.
 The group around Matisse by no means represented a school and advanced no binding program.
 On the contrary, it was demanded of each painter that he should express his individuality.
 Their common goal was to create a new form of avant-garde art which would act as a contrast to the naturalism of the Impressionists.
 However, while Matisse dreamed of creating an art of purity and tranquillity, without ambiguities, one that would provide spiritual reassurance and soothe the soul, Vlaminck saw Fauvism as a way of living, acting and painting.
 The former position implies the logical perfection of formal methods, the latter a spontaneous creativity based on instinct.
 They demonstrate the full range of the various artistic possibilities embraced by the term Fauvism.
 This is even more true of expressionism: it is the sum total of individual personalities bound together by the particular intellectual mood of a generation.